The Application Process

 Submit the following materials to: Graduate Admissions, Campus Box 107, Georgia College, Milledgeville, GA 31061.
 Questions?
 Call Graduate Admissions.

 - After completing the on-line application, download and return the required signature page (pdf): please complete this step (included in the hard-copy application).

 - Three letters of recommendation from teachers, writers, or other professionals who can attest to your potential for graduate study.
 These must be mailed to the Graduate Admissions office.

-- A copy of all official undergraduate or graduate transcripts (even if still in progress; a final official transcript will be required for accepted students).
+- OFFICIAL undergraduate or graduate transcripts (even if still in progress).

 Submit these materials to the MFA Program: MFA in Creative Writing Program, Campus Box 44, Georgia College, Milledgeville, GA 31061.
 Questions?
 Contact the MFA program.

 - A writing sample in your thesis genre (please label as fiction, poetry, or creative nonfiction).
 For poetry, please submit up to 10 poems, typed, single-spaced; for prose, submit up to 25 pages typed, double-spaced (1-2 short stories or essays, or an excerpt from a novel or memoir).

 - A statement of purpose (about two pages, typed, single-spaced).
 Please address your goals as a writer.
 Tell us why you wish to pursue an MFA in Creative Writing with us, rather than follow another path.
 Surprise us.